Autumn Budget 2025: What can we expect?

 National Insurance for landlords

-There have been reports that the Chancellor is considering applying National Insurance to rental income for landlords – a move that could raise around £2 billion a year.
-Applying an 8% National Insurance levy to that income would help with revenue-raising measures.
+There have been reports that the Chancellor is considering applying National Insurance to rental income for landlords – a move that is claimed to have the potential to raise around £2 billion a year.
+Applying an 8% National Insurance levy to that income could be deployed by the Government as a potential revenue-raising measure.

 Why taking advice matters more than ever